queerhaus/collective/src/md/about.md

 Try to be mindful of others: their experience or inexperience, privilege or lack thereof.
 No Body Police: Bodies are political.
 No Grammar Police: Language is political.

-> [vincent] It's not very clear why we ask to be mindful of others in this sentence.
-Maybe we need something more explicit.
-Then the the following statements sound like they are another description of our guidelines. which is not consistent with talking about how our users post/engage.
-> [barbs] We can probably phrase this better, so more people understand.
-But rather we should add something about this in our Terms of Service / Rules / Code of conduct?
-> [lally] matches with definition of queer as being understanding of diffenrence

 This is no space for hate speech, bullying, trolling, hostility or any of the following:
 Racism ~ Ageism ~ Sexism ~ Ableism ~ Classism ~ Fatphobia ~ Colourism ~ Classism ~ SWERFS (Sex worker exclusionary radical feminism) ~ Homophobia ~ Biphobia ~ Transphobia ~ TERFS (trans-exclusionary radical feminism)